XorTroll/Brew.js/Resources/NX.Intro.md

-# Brew.js API documentation - Nintendo Switch version
+# Welcome to Brew.js! - Nintendo Switch version

 **Welcome to the documentation of Brew.js for Nintendo Switch!**